-County IHSS programs and/or IHSS Public Authorities will provide outreach to providers regarding training opportunities, assist interested providers to connect with training, track completion of training, and issue stipend payments, as well as any other identified administrative activities.
-Additionally, Public Authority registries should be enhanced to capture completed training pathways for registry providers.
+The CDSS will provide outreach to providers regarding training opportunities, assist interested providers to connect with training, track completion of training, and issue stipend payments, as well as any other identified administrative activities.

 1. Please provide information on activity outcomes, lessons learned, challenges, or any other information that the state deems as relevant and important to advancing HCBS.